artifacthealth/hydrate-mongodb/README.md

 is now a MongoClient object instead of a Db object.
 * The MongoDB driver was change to a peer dependency
 * In version 2.2 of the MongoDB NodeJS native driver, [domain support was disabled by default](http://mongodb.github.io/node-mongodb-native/2.2/upgrade-migration/main/).
-You can enable with parameter the *domainsEnabled* parameter on MongoClient.
+You can enable with the *domainsEnabled* parameter on MongoClient.
 Domain support is not required for Hydrate, but you should be aware of this change when upgrading the MongoDB driver.

 ## Installation